miguelteixeiragomes/dimensional_analysis/README.md

 # Dimensional Analysis Library

-This library implements compile time dimensional analysis in C++ through template meta-programming.
+This is a header-only library that implements compile time dimensional analysis in C++ through template meta-programming.
 The library defines template classes matching C++'s arithmetic built-in types whose template argument is the dimensions.

 ## Getting started